Jose P. Laurel: Dissolution of the regime

-On July 26, 1945, the Potsdam Declaration served upon Japan an ultimatum to surrender or face utter annihilation.
-The Japanese government refused the offer.
-On August 6, 1945, Hiroshima, with some 300,000 inhabitants, was almost totally destroyed by an atomic bomb dropped from an American plane.
-Two days later, the Soviet Union declared war against Japan and invaded Manchuria.
-The next day, August 9, 1945, a second atomic bomb was dropped on Nagasaki.
-The Allied Forces' message now had a telling effect: Japan unconditionally surrendered to the Allied Powers on August 15, 1945.
+On October 20, 1944, American and Philippine armed forces landed on Leyte Island during the Battle of Leyte and began the Liberation of the Philippines.
+Philippine President in exile Sergio Osmeña was among them.
+Other landings on other islands followed.
+Then on January 9, 1945, Allied forces landed on the south shore of Lingayen Gulf and began to march towards Manila.

+During the Battle of Manila from February 3 to March 3, 1945, Japanese occupation forces were driven from the capital city.
+After that, only pockets of Japanese forces remained active in the Philippines.

 Beginning in March 1945, President Laurel, together with his family, Camilo Osías, Benigno Aquino Sr., Gen. Mateo M. Capinpin, and Jorge B. Vargas evacuated to Baguio.
 Shortly after the city fell, they traveled to Tuguegarao, where they embarked a bomber plane to Japan via Formosa (now Taiwan) and Shanghai, China.

+Emperor Hirohito of Japan announced Japan's unconditional surrender to the Allied Powers on August 15, 1945.

-On August 17, 1945, from Nara Hotel in Nara, Japan, President Laurel issued an Executive Proclamation which declared the dissolution of his regime.
+Two days later on August 17, 1945, from Nara Hotel in Nara, Japan, Laurel issued an executive proclamation which declared the dissolution of his regime.

-President Laurel is the only Philippine president who served the three branches of government.
-He became a senator-congressman, associate justice and a president of the Second Republic.

-Post-presidency
+Post-presidency (1945–1959)

 Collaboration trial and imprisonment

 On September 2, 1945, the Japanese forces formally surrendered to the United States.
 Gen. Douglas MacArthur ordered Laurel arrested for collaborating with the Japanese.
 Alongside his son Jose Laurel III and Benigno Aquino Sr., he was taken to custody and was imprisoned in Yokohama on September 15, 1945.
 On November 16, 1945, they were transferred to Sugamo Prison.
-While in prison, he was not allowed to have any reading material except The World in 2030 A.D., a book by the Earl of Birkenhead that he received as a gift from his son Salvador.
-Lacked in writing instruments, he used this book to write his Memoirs.
+While in prison, he was not allowed to have any reading material except The World in 2030, a book by the Earl of Birkenhead that he had received as a gift from his son Salvador Laurel.
+Lacking in writing instruments, he used this book to write his Memoirs.